Their Teeth Fell Out. Was It Another COVID-19 Consequence?

 “We are now beginning to examine some of the bewildering and sometimes disabling symptoms that patients are suffering months after they’ve recovered from COVID,” including these accounts of dental issues and teeth loss, said Dr. William W. Li, president and medical director of the Angiogenesis Foundation, a nonprofit that studies the health and disease of blood vessels.

 While Khemili had become more diligent about her dental care, she had a history of dental issues before contracting the coronavirus.
-When she went to the dentist the day after her tooth came out, he found that her gums were not infected but she had significant bone loss from smoking.
+When she went to the dentist the day after her tooth came out, he found that her gums were not infected but she had significant bone loss from when she used to smoke.
 He referred Khemili to a specialist to handle a reconstruction.
 The dental procedure is likely to cost her just shy of $50,000.

 The same day Khemili’s tooth fell out, her partner went on Survivor Corp, a Facebook page for people who have lived through COVID-19.
 There, he found that Diana Berrent, the page’s founder, was reporting that her 12-year-old son had lost one of his adult teeth, months after he had a mild case of COVID-19.
 (Unlike Khemili, Berrent’s son had normal and healthy teeth with no underlying disease, according to his orthodontist.)